top of page

 St Agnes

 St Agnes is a small town on the north coast of Cornwall near Truro.
 It nestles at the foot of St Agnes Beacon that offers stunning views up and down the coast line.
-The nearby cove is called Trevaunance where there is a beach with cafe and beach huts
+The nearby cove is called Trevaunance where there is a beach with a cafe and beach huts.

 Truro